UncleCShark/Cmaketopia/Docs/BuildSystem.md

 ```

 You should be inside HelloWorld folder.
-Create and run hello executable.
+Please follow a simple recipe to create and run hello executable.

 ```txt
 cd build